Wally Hudson: Political career

 Hudson was also active in local-body politics.
 In 1944 he stood on the Labour ticket for the Dunedin City Council, and was the highest polling unsuccessful candidate.
 He was appointed to the city council in 1945 to fill a vacancy caused by the death of Jim Munro.
 He lost his seat in 1947 along with all other Labour candidates.
 At the 1950 local elections he was elected to the Otago Hospital Board.
 He was to remain a member of the Hospital Board for nine years.
 For six years he was chairman of the Hospital Board's works committee.

 He represented the Mornington electorate in the city of Dunedin from the 1946 election to 1963, when he retired.
 He was the only representative of the Mornington electorate, as the years of its existence match the years that Hudson was a Member of Parliament.
 Hudson was actively interested in healthcare matters and was twice New Zealand's representative to international parliamentary conferences on the topic in Kenya and Yugoslavia.

+In 1953, Hudson was awarded the Queen Elizabeth II Coronation Medal.

 Later life and death

-In 1958 he had been appointed to the board of trustees of the Otago Savings' Bank.
+In 1958, Hudson had been appointed to the board of trustees of the Otago Savings' Bank.
 He was president of the board for two terms; 1962–63 and 1968–69.
 He was still a board member at the time of his death.

 Hudson died in 1972, aged 74, after a short illness.